 Right now, we have the chance to quit coal for good and keep remaining U.S. coal reserves in the ground.

 The last thing the world needs is more oil.
 As with other fossil fuels, our reliance on oil is fueling climate change, polluting priceless landscapes, and costing billions of dollars.
-Fossil fuel companies and Trump himself are fighting to keep oil on life support, but we’re fighting back.
+The US government has subsidized coal, oil, and gas for decades, despite the fact that a majority of voters want to end fossil fuel subsidies.
+Fossil fuel companies are fighting to keep oil on life support, but we’re fighting back.

 We’ve got great opportunities today to build a cleaner energy system in time to avoid the worst impacts of climate change — and oil has no part in it.